Domesticated plants and animals of Austronesia: Musa (bananas)

-Musa abaca (abacá)
+Musa textilis (abacá)

-Abacá (Musa textilis), also known as Manila Hemp, is grown traditionally for its fiber in the Philippines.
+Abacá (Musa textilis) also known as Manila Hemp, is grown traditionally for its fiber in the Philippines.
 It was once one of the world's premier fibers, valued for its use in soft, lustrous, and silky fabrics.
 It was a major luxury export of the Philippines during the Colonial Era, and was introduced to Hawaii and Central America by Europeans.
 It has since been replaced by synthetic fibers like rayon and nylon.

 Musa × troglodytarum (fe'i banana)

 Fe'i bananas (Musa × troglodytarum), also spelled Fehi or Féi, are banana cultivars unique to Melanesia, the Maluku Islands, and Polynesia.
 Unlike other domesticated banana cultivars which are derived from Musa acuminata and Musa balbisiana, fe'i bananas are believed to be hybrids derived from entirely different species.
 Proposed progenitors of fe'i bananas include Musa jackeyi, Musa lolodensis, Musa maclayi, and Musa peekelii, all of which are native to New Guinea and surrounding islands.
 Like other bananas, they were spread eastwards to Polynesia for use as food.
-However, they are absent in Island Southeast Asia, reaching only as far as the Maluku Islands.
+However, they are absent in Maritime Southeast Asia, reaching only as far as the Maluku Islands.